mixxxdj/manual/source/glossary.rst

      play it.

    IRC
-     Internet Relay Chat (IRC) is a an online chat network.
-The Mixxx IRC channel can be found on the `FreeNode IRC Network <https://freenode.net>`_ in the #mixxx channel.
+     Internet Relay Chat (IRC) is an online chat network.
+The Mixxx IRC channel was on the `FreeNode IRC Network <https://freenode.net>`_ in the ``#mixxx`` channel.
+The channel was replaced in 2018 by the :term:`Mixxx Zulip Chat <Zulip>`.

+   Zulip
+     `Zulip <https://zulipchat.com/>`_ is a powerful, open source group chat application that combines the immediacy of real-time chat with the productivity benefits of threaded conversations.
+The ``Mixxx Zulip Chat`` at can be found at `<https://mixxx.zulipchat.com>`_ .

    BPM
      Beats per minute (BPM) is used as a measure of tempo in music.